albertofortes/gatsby-blog-2020/src/pages/blog/pop-drilling-reactjs-context-api.md

 title: What is Propdrilling? and how to solve it using Context API
 subtitle: React interview cheatsheet series
 date: 2021-23-04
-update: 2021-23-04
+update: 2021-24-04
 banner: ../../images/blog/reactjs.jpg
 tags: ['JavaScript', 'ReactJS', 'Interview Question series']
 ---

 As we know, the props are the data we pass -or can access- from the top-level components to its child components.
-Ans also we know that React is unidirectional.
+And, also we know that React data flow is unidirectional.

 **Prop drilling**, also know as *threading*, is the process where the devs pass the props down to an specific child component, but in between, other components, between the origin and the destiny, get the props just to pass it down the chain.
+So *props drilling* issue is when passing this data from the parent component (A) to a children component (Z), but in the middle this data pass through many components in t between A and Z that doesn't need that data (props) excepts to communicate A and Z.

 Props drilling is not a problem at all if we have a couple or three levels, but imagine if we have dozens of levels...
 That's the problem.